-Option 21 is similar in many aspects to Option 15 in that it relies on influencing third parties, in this case, social housing providers, to increase water efficiency of fittings in homes.
+This option is similar in many aspects to Option 16 in that it relies on influencing third parties, in this case, social housing providers, to increase water efficiency of fittings in homes.
 It is predicted that the uptake would be slow but both could lead to a gradual decrease in HH demand.